AMTA Print this Page

 Full - Time Staff

-SimpsonJudy_2020Judy Simpson, MT-BC, Director of Government Relations
+Judy_SimpsonJudy Simpson, MT-BC, Managing Director of Government Relations and Advocacy

 Judy (she/her) represents the music therapy profession with state and federal legislators, agencies, and coalitions.
 Since 2005, she has led AMTA’s national state recognition initiative in collaboration with the Certification Board for Music Therapists.
 Responsible for providing reimbursement guidance to AMTA members and music therapy consumers, Judy holds the professional designation of “Managed Healthcare Professional” from America’s Health Insurance Plans and is the co-author of “Music Therapy Reimbursement: Best Practices and Procedures.”
 Her clinical experience involved developing music therapy programs in hospital settings, including physical rehabilitation, oncology, labor and delivery, psychiatry, ICU, and general medicine.